sid3windr/nc-trashbin-cleaner/README.md

 * delete files matching `timeCheck*.txt` after they've been deleted for 30 days.
 * delete files matching `^.Trashed-` right away.

+# Command line usage

+## INI files

+The program expects one or more INI files as a parameter, and will run through them in sequence.

+## `-v` (`--verbose`)

+Output some text about what the program is doing.
+By default, the program is completely quiet unless there is a problem.
+This parameter can be repeated for more verbosity.

+## `-C` (`--progress`)

+Show a nice progress bar (if `tqdm` is available) instead of other output, showing amount of files deleted, total, and a completion time estimate.

+## `-D` (`--dry-run`)

+Go through the entire process, but don't actually delete the files.
+Will disable the progress bar.

+## `-F` (`--force`)

+Ignore the threshold configured in the INI file.
+Under normal circumstances, you would configure a failsafe in case the program would delete too many files (i.e. you made a mistake in your regex).
+Use this switch to run regardless of the amount.
+Probably useful on your first run!

 # Caveats

 WebDAV can be very slow.
 There are numerous bugs filed at Nextcloud, many to